 History of MHA

-MHA is governed by a six-member Board of Commissioners, appointed by the Mayor of the City of Memphis and confirmed by the Memphis City Council.
+MHA is governed by a seven member board of commissioners, appointed by the mayor of the City of Memphis and confirmed by the Memphis City Council.